 You Need Instructional Design Knowledge

-Some of today’s e-learning authoring tools make it easy for nearly anyone to assemble a simple course.
-But good e-learning is more than just an assembly job.
+Some of today’s e-learning authoring tools make it easy for nearly anyone to assemble a simple course—but good e-learning is more than just an assembly job.
 Instructional designers must continuously develop their understanding of how people learn.
-That’s because instructional design for e-learning is all about transforming raw content into compelling experiences that speak to and motivate learners to perform.
+That’s because instructional design for e-learning is all about transforming raw content into compelling digital experiences that speak to learners and motivate them to perform.

 Some additional skills in this area include:

 - Creative problem-solving.
-Strong instructional designers are empathetic.
-They can imagine themselves in the learner’s shoes and identify innovative strategies for reaching them.
+All skilled designers are empathetic, and the same is true of instructional designers.
+Instructional designers can imagine themselves in the learner’s shoes and find ways to connect with them.

 - Concise, precise writing.
-Instructional designers know how to write compelling and effective copy.
-Their writing is well-organized, focusing on need-to-know information.
+Skilled instructional designers know how to write compelling and effective copy.
+Their writing is warm and professional as well as well-structured, focusing on need-to-know information.

 Build the Skills

 - Don’t be shy!
-Participate in weekly e-learning challenges to explore your creative side, build your portfolio, and learn from fellow e-learning developers at all different skills levels.
+Participate in our weekly e-learning challenges to explore your creative side, build your portfolio, and learn from fellow e-learning developers at all different skill levels.